-- If a student misses assessment tasks due to leave, it is the student's responsibility to make arrangements for alternative assessment opportunities before leaving, where possible, or upon returning to the college. - Year 7-12 students who miss assessment due to family holidays taken in term time need to be aware that if appropriate alternative arrangements cannot be made then the student will not receive credit for the semester's work in the subject for which assessment was missed.
-In the case of Year 11 and Year 12 students these arrangements must be in compliance with the QCAA Guidelines. - Final decisions about appropriate dates for assessment will be determined by the Assistant Principal Curriculum, in consultation with the relevant Academic Leader and the class teacher.
-This will generally be before (except for examinations) the scheduled date for the assessment item but will always aim to maintain the integrity of the particular assessment item. - Students will not be exempted from any assessment items due to leave taken during term time. - No student may sit for an examination prior to the scheduled examination time.
+- If a student misses assessment tasks due to leave, it is the student's responsibility to make arrangements for alternative assessment opportunities before leaving, where possible, or upon returning to the college. - Year 7-10 students who miss assessment due to family holidays taken in term time need to be aware that if appropriate alternative arrangements cannot be made then the student will not receive credit for the semester's work in the subject for which assessment was missed. - Final decisions about appropriate dates for assessment will be determined by the Assistant Principal Teaching & Learning, in consultation with the relevant WEC Leader and the class teacher.
+This will generally be before (except for examinations) the scheduled date for the assessment item but will always aim to maintain the integrity of the particular assessment item.

+- Students will not be exempted from any assessment items due to leave taken during term time. - No student may sit for an examination prior to the scheduled examination time.